streamfold/rotel/README.md

 Specifying a custom endpoint will override the region selection.

-### Clickhouse exporter configuration
+### ClickHouse exporter configuration

-The Clickhouse exporter can be selected by passing `--exporter clickhouse`.
-The Clickhouse exporter supports metrics, logs, and traces.
+The ClickHouse exporter can be selected by passing `--exporter clickhouse`.
+The ClickHouse exporter supports metrics, logs, and traces.